 Members of the Commission and CNCPs shall ensure that fishing vessels flying their flag that fish for the three Pelagic Species in the Convention Area record their catches, including incidental catches of other NPFC species, and any discards and report them to the relevant flag state authorities in accordance with their national data recording and reporting requirements.

-a bycatch excluder device as prescribed in Annex .
-In addition, Members may use other bycatch exclusion
+6 bis.
+To minimize the impact of fishing activities on non-target species, Members shall ensure that all trawl-geared fishing vessels flying their flag use a bycatch excluder device as prescribed in Annex I, while conducting fishing operations in the Convention Area.
+In addition, Members may use other bycatch exclusion strategies that have been proven to reduce incidental bycatch of non-target species, also described in Annex I. Bycatch excluder devices shall be made available for inspection in a timely manner, upon the request of an inspector during high seas boarding and inspections activities.

+6 ter.
+Members shall ensure that all fishing vessels flying their flag maintain a record of incidentally caught sharks, rays, marine mammals, turtles, and other mega-fauna (defined as large marine organisms that typically occupy high trophic levels in oceans ecosystems) by genus and species where known, quantity per set or tow, and if released, whether the specimen was released live.

 Members of the Commission and CNCPs shall provide their data on the three Pelagic Species in accordance with the data requirements adopted by the Commission in the Annual Report by the end of February, every year.
 The Commission shall review such information at the annual meeting of every year.